RaghavGupta23/cs166/hw/hw02/hw2.md

 NEVERIMAGINEYOURSELFNOTTOBEOTHERWISETHANWHATIT
 MIGHTAPPEARTOOTHERSTHATSHATYOUWEREORMIGHT
-HAVEBEENWASNOTOTHERWISETHANWHATYOUHARBEENWOULR
+HAVEBEENWASNOTOTHERWISETHANWHATYOUHADBEENWOULD
-HAVEAPPEARERTOTHEMTOBEOTHERWISE
+HAVEAPPEAREDTOTHEMTOBEOTHERWISE

 ## 12

 Program for substitution

-Refer to `10_2.py`.
+Refer to `10.c`.

 ## 14

-Encrypt following text with double transposition cipher
+Encrypt `we are all together` with double transposition cipher, 4x4 matrix, row 1234->2413, column 1234->3124

-> we are all together
+leagetwtaheolrre

 ## 19